Sunilkumar330/my2-Kondru/README.md

  ----
  # My Favourite vacation spot
-1. **Relax on the Beach**: Spending a day lounging on the soft sandy shores, listening to the soothing waves, and soaking up the sun is my top choice.
+1.**Relax on the Beach**: Spending a day lounging on the soft sandy shores, listening to the soothing waves, and soaking up the sun is my top choice.

 2.**Explore Local Cuisine**: Trying out the local dishes and flavors is a must.
 From street food to fine dining, indulging in culinary adventures is a close second.